dpra-dp/dpra/README.md

 # dpra
-This repo contains Differentially Private Resource Allocators (DPRAs) of different mechanism.
+This repo contains Differentially Private Resource Allocators (DPRAs) of different mechanisms.
 Theoretical utility comparison and tradeoff (between privacy and utility) can be reimpletmented by running the .py files named theo_utility_comparison and theo_tradeoff.py. simulation_lib.py includes defnitions for simulation of different mechnisms, including
 - uniform mechanism (uni.py),